 3. Invest in State and Local Politics

 The necessity of a state and local strategy is obvious.
-The 2019 legislative sessions saw the combined statehouses having introduced almost 160,000 bills, and signing and enacting almost 40,000 of them.
-Conversely, the United States Congress introduced almost 9,000 bills and less than 400 were signed and enacted within the same time period.
+In 2020, the combined statehouses across the United States introduced more than 120,000 bills, and signed and enacted almost 22,000 of them.
+Conversely, the United States Congress introduced almost 9,000 bills and only 466 were signed and enacted within the same time period.
 That's almost 18 times less than the states.

 Very few organizations are not touched by state legislation on some level.
 While you could get stuck fighting for a meeting with a single congressional staffer that goes nowhere or battling the huge amounts of money still flowing to the federal government, you could just as easily call upstate legislators or city councilmen personally, to educate them on your issue in a few strategic jurisdictions.
 If the policy is successful, it’s likely to get replicated in other states and could find its way into national debates as a model policy.

-Leveraging technology to more effectively track and prioritize issues is a crucial first step.
+Leveraging technology to more effectively track and prioritize issues is a crucial best practice.
 With a high volume of legislation and regulation moving across the country, your team can focus on ensuring faster, more reliable alerts to pending activity as well as updates to committee hearings, sponsorship, and amendments.

 4. Build Your In-House Resources